anamiikajha/zigZag/README.md

 # zigZag

-- Simple grid HTML, CSS and Javascript.
+- Simple parallel grid made in HTML, CSS and Javascript.